 - The financial aid award notices from your schools.
 Review your aid awards first and be sure you know whether the aid you’ve been offered is free money (grants and scholarships) or loan aid.
 If any of your awards are tentative be aware that they may change!

-- Tuition, fee, room and board and any other charges from the schools you’re considering (if current year's costs are not available, use previous year's).
+- Tuition, fee, housing and meals and any other charges from the schools you’re considering (if current year's costs are not available, use previous year's).

 - If you’re receiving outside scholarships, make sure you’ve reported these to each school and know how each school’s aid award will change (if at all) based on this outside aid.